Keep updated: Subscribe here >>

 Patrons are not allowed on the playing area before, during or after sports events.
 Breach of this rule will result in eviction, and issue of trespass notice.
 For certain events, access to the playing field may be permitted to patrons holding valid tickets.
 Patrons must follow the directions of Stadium staff.

-To ensure everyone is safe and can enjoy the entertainment without discomfort, the following patron behaviour will prevent access through the gates or will result in eviction from the Stadium:
+To ensure everyone is safe and can enjoy the entertainment without discomfort, the following patron behaviour will prevent access through the gates, or will result in eviction from the Stadium and confiscation of entry ticket:

 Are or appear intoxicated/under the influence of drugs or exhibit disorderly behaviour.